kennedyjosh/FantasyFootballDraftSheet/README.md

 projection of points scored per week.
 Players with a lower range have more consistent projections, while players with a higher range have more volatile projections.

+The last column, which should have the same name as your drafting plaform, shows the difference between your projected rank and the platform's projected rank.
+This can help you know if you can wait another round before a player shows up on your opponents' screens (assuming they don't have their own top-tier draft sheet)!
+If the difference is -9999, this is a special case where that player is not ranked on the drafting platform (or the data could be missing from the CSV file).

 The `Overall` sheet combines all the position info to give an overall draft ranking.
 The low, average, and high projections are still relative to the baseline